pic16f877ccs/num_convert/README.md

 assert_eq!(<u128 as TryIntoByAdd<i128>>::try_into_by_add(u128::MIN), Some(i128::MIN));
 ```

-Conversions type U16 in U8 without overflow and with overflow.
+Convert between U16 and U8 without overflow and with overflow.
 ```rust
 use num_convert::{IntoAs, FromAs};